MAUD: An Expert-Annotated Legal NLP Dataset for Merger Agreement Understanding: Experiments

 \subsection{Results}

-Our fine-tuned models achieved high AUPR scores in the Remedies, General Information, and Operating \& Efforts Covenant categories, but scored lower on other categories, particularly Deal Protections \& Related Provisions (best single-task AUPR 58.6\%), Conditions to Closing (48.2\%), and Material Adverse Effect (50.9\%).
-Our results indicate that there is substantial room for improvement on these three hardest categories, which have the longest text lengths (see Table \ref{table:dataset_statistics}) and which attorneys also find to be the most difficult to review.
-See Tables \ref{table:performance_single} and \ref{table:performance_multi} for full results.
+Our baseline models achieved high AUPR scores in the Remedies, General Information, and Operating \& Efforts Covenant categories, but scored lower on other categories, particularly Deal Protections \& Related Provisions (best single-task AUPR 58.6\%), Conditions to Closing (48.2\%), and Material Adverse Effect (50.9\%).
+Our results indicate that there is substantial room for improvement in these three hardest categories, which have the longest text lengths (see Table \ref{table:dataset_statistics}) and which attorneys also find to be the most difficult to review.

 Generally, larger and newer models had higher mean performance on MAUD.
 In the single-task setting, DeBERTa achieved an overall score of 57.1\% AUPR, compared with 55.5\% for RoBERTa and 52.6\% for BERT.
 BigBird achieved the highest score of 57.8\% AUPR, slightly outperforming DeBERTa.
+See Tables \ref{table:performance_single} and \ref{table:performance_multi} for full results on single-task and multi-task models.

+\paragraph{Single-Task versus Multi-Task Performance.} RoBERTa and DeBERTa single-task models outperformed their multi-task counterparts by about 4 pp AUPR.
+However, for LegalBERT these models had approximately the same performance.

-\paragraph{Effect of Pretraining on Legal Corpus.} In the single-task setting, LegalBERT outperforms BERT and slightly outperforms RoBERTa, which have the same model architecture but are not specialized for law.
+\paragraph{Effect of Pretraining on Legal Corpus.} In the single-task setting, LegalBERT outperforms BERT and slightly outperforms RoBERTa.
 In the multi-task setting, LegalBERT also outperforms DeBERTa.
 The strong performance of LegalBERT suggests that that pretraining on legal data is helpful for MAUD.

-\paragraph{Single-Task versus Multi-Task Performance.} RoBERTa and DeBERTa multi-task models performed worse than their single-task counterparts by about 4\% AUPR.
-However, for LegalBERT these models had approximately the same performance.
+See Figure \ref{fig:pr_curves} for a precision-recall curve comparing multi-task LegalBERT to other models.